canvasplus/extension/README.md

 <br><br>
 # 🖥️  Develop

-I'm happy to collaborate on this and any pull request will be accepted if they improve the extension. *All extensions are coded in JavaScript* and google has some great resources to learn more about developing chrome extensions.
+I'm happy to collaborate on this and any pull request will be accepted if they improve the extension. *All extensions are coded in JavaScript* and google and mozzila have some great resources to learn more about developing chrome/firefox extensions.

 ### Here's a rundown of what everything does and some useful functions: